-Europe shoots for the moon with role in NASA programme
+Europe shoots for the moon with role in Nasa programme

 The modules are critical to power the spacecraft, providing electricity from solar panels, and other vital supplies such as water and oxygen.

-Cylinders measuring about four by four metres with about 22,000 parts and weighing about 12 tons, the modules are put together at Airbus's site in Bremen, northern Germany.

-Once assembled and safety tests are completed, they are transferred to the Kennedy Space Center in Florida.
+Cylinders measuring about four by four metres with about 22,000 parts and weighing about 12 tons, the modules are put together at Airbus’s site in Bremen.
+Once assembled and safety tests are completed, they are transferred to the Kennedy Space Centre in Florida.

 The ESMs can also provide manoeuvring capability, and could even carry additional cargo to a planned space station in orbit around the Moon, called Gateway.

-The two-billion-euro ($2.1 billion) project is running smoothly, and Airbus is on track to meet NASA's requirement of delivering one ESM a year, according to Steckling.
+The two-billion-euro project is running smoothly, and Airbus is on track to meet Nasa’s requirement of delivering one ESM a year, according to Steckling.

 Supporters of the idea of sending humans back to the Moon say it could prove vital in scientific research.